 The sec you notice any lifting from the cuticle area or around it...make sure you head out to your tech for a repair to prevent greenies or else suffer consequences which might turn into a fungus!
 Today its so easy to deal with fungus's any cvs, walgreens or walmarts have a nail section you will see special formulas to remove yellowing stains due to dark nail polish, special anti fungus remedies next to the other product & also all sorts of tea tree oil...also very good(especially for toe fungus)

 Usually about every 2 weeks.. but if they look like crap before that, it wouldn't hurt to get a fill.
 Gel ones?
 I haven't had my nails done for 2 years.. my natural nails are fine for me, and I can't type or use my phone with acrylic, so it gets a little annoying. lol.
-But I always needed a fill after a couple of weeks, depending on where I got them done and how well they did on them. :)how to do nail art?
+But I always needed a fill after a couple of weeks, depending on where I got them done and how well they did on them. :)How can I stop my hair from sticking up?

-get them filled when the top starts to crust off or whatverHow do I take off gel nails?
+get them filled when the top starts to crust off or whatverWhat color make up should I wear with a dark purple dress?